 Job search engine LinkUp searches only company sites, so it's an excellent resource for finding jobs at specific employers.
 Also, search the other job search engines by company name to find additional job postings.

-Are you a college graduate?
-Check with your career services office or alumni office and inquire if there is a database of alumni you can get in touch with.
-Many college and universities have alumni and parents who have volunteered to help with career networking.
+If you are a college graduate, check with your career services office or alumni office and inquire if there is a database of alumni you can get in touch with.
+Many colleges and universities have alumni and parents who have volunteered to help with career networking.

 Connecting with Contacts